 Consider the multi-valued vector field

-In this case, the sets $C^F(x)$ are not essential to find a lsc and quasi-convex potential $f$, however it is easy to see that they are like in the figure ($C^F(0)={0}$ since $0\prec x$ for every $x\neq 0$ and it is slightly difficult to see it in the figure) and, besides the points of $\Sigma$, coincide with the level sets of $d_\Sigma$.
-Computing the sets $C^F (x)$ requires, in this case, $F$-ascending paths of length at most $2$.
-It is also immediate to see that $F(x)\subset \partial \chi_{C^F (x)}$.
-As for the potential $f$, we may consider (see \labelcref{pre_def_function_from_set_family})
+In this case, the sets $C^F(x)$ are not essential to find a lower semicontinuous and quasi-convex potential $f$, however it is easy to see that they are like in \Cref{fig:stadium}: $C^F(0)=\{0\}$ (since $0\prec x$ for every $x\neq 0$ although it is slightly difficult to see it in the figure), $C^F(x) = \Sigma$ for every $x \in \Sigma\setminus\{0\}$ and, for $x\not \in \Sigma$, they coincide with the sub-level sets of $d_\Sigma$.
+One can see that computing the sets $C^F (x)$ requires, in this case, $F$-ascending paths of length at most $2$.
+It is also immediate to see that $F(x)\subseteq \partial \chi_{C^F (x)}(x)$.
+As admissible potential $f$, we may consider (see \labelcref{pre_def_function_from_set_family})

 \end{xmp}